 Whitman’s admission process is selective to assure a student body with excellence in both academic and extracurricular pursuits and with varied ethnic and geographic backgrounds.
 To achieve this balance, the Admission Committee evaluates scholastic records, the quality of written expression, test scores, extracurricular activities, and letters of recommendations.
 Evidence of motivation, discipline, imagination, creativity, leadership, and maturity also are considered.

-Although nearly 60 percent of the entering first-year students graduated in the top 10 percent of their secondary school classes, there are no arbitrary entrance requirements or quotas.
+Although approximately 60 percent of the entering first-year students graduated in the top 10 percent of their secondary school classes, there are no arbitrary entrance requirements or quotas.
 It is recommended that candidates complete four years of secondary school English and mathematics, three years of laboratory science, and two years each of history/social sciences and foreign language.
 The Admission Committee looks for those candidates who excel in the most demanding courses offered.

 Whitman College is committed to providing access to an affordable education for as many admitted students as possible.
-About 43 percent of current students demonstrate financial need and a total of 75 percent receive some form of financial aid — scholarships, grants, employment, or loans.
+About 44 percent of current students demonstrate financial need and approximately 75 percent receive some form of financial aid — scholarships, grants, employment, or loans.
 All students who need assistance are encouraged to apply for financial aid.

 Whitman College has a strong commitment to the principle of nondiscrimination.
 In its admission and employment practices, administration of educational policies, scholarship and loan programs, and athletic and other school-administered programs, Whitman College does not discriminate on the basis of race, color, sex, gender, religion, age, marital status, national origin, physical disability, veteran’s status, sexual orientation, gender identity, or any other basis prohibited by applicable federal, state, or local laws.

 Notification dates for admission are as follows: December 20 for Early Decision I, February 1 for Early Decision II, April 1 for Regular Decision candidates, and April 20 for Regular Decision transfer candidates.

 The application deadline for spring semester is November 15.
 The notification date is December 10.